-- Upon arrival, pull in through the drive-thru.
+- Our drive-thru is still fully functional for order pick up if you prefer to stay in your vehicle.
+Upon arrival, pull in through the drive-thru.
 Remain in your car, we will come to you.
 Be prepared for longer wait times.

 - For bin chicks -- if they are available, tell us how many you would like, we will get them for you and bring them out.

 - If you need us to load your vehicle, we ask that you remain in your vehicle during the loading process.